 The owner of a concession has the exclusive right either to explore, in the case of an exploration concession, or to explore, exploit and acquire, in the case of an exploitation concession, the metallic minerals found within the boundaries of his or her concession.
 Concessions are immoveable property.
 In addition, see question 4.

-7 What information and data is publicly available to private parties that wish to engage in mining activities?
+What information and data is publicly available to private parties that wish to engage in mining activities?

-There is a Public Record of Concessions (including information on their location) and certain geological data, managed by SERNAGEOMIN.
-Mining statistics are available from the Chilean Copper Commission (COCHILCO).
+There is a Public Record of Concessions (including information on their location) and certain geological data, managed by Sernageomin.
+Mining statistics are available from the Chilean Copper Commission Carey y Cía CHILE

+(COCHILCO).
 There is also a Directory of Mining Companies in EDITEC.

 8 What mining rights may private parties acquire?
 How are these acquired?
-What obligations does the rightsholder have?
+What obligations does the rights holder have?